Responsible Serving of Alcohol

 The minimum age to sell and serve alcohol in Washington is 18.

-The Washington State Liquor Control BoardThe agency that handles Washington liquor licensing and/or bartender licensing rules and regulations in Washington is The Washington State Liquor Control Board.
-The contact information for The Washington State Liquor Control Board is listed below.
+The Washington State Liquor and Cannabis BoardThe agency that handles Washington liquor licensing and/or bartender licensing rules and regulations in Washington is The Washington State Liquor and Cannabis Board.
+The contact information for The Washington State Liquor and Cannabis Board is listed below.
 You can contact them to verify that online server certification (bartender license) can be obtained in Washington.
 We have also listed that information where applicable.

 Phone: (360) 664-1600